<< Click to Display Table of Contents >> Navigation: daytradr Toolset > Depth & Sales > Loading Levels to D&S and Vista |

 In this case - you could enter 146'05 for an alert at the session low price.

-The "," seperator is fine in most countries where your number format is "999,999.99" in some countries, the number format is "999.999,99" so the "," is the decimal point.
+The "," separator is fine in most countries where your number format is "999,999.99" in some countries, the number format is "999.999,99" so the "," is the decimal point.
 In those cases, you use the semicolon as the separator like this:

 The columns in order are: